The enforcement of alcohol laws is very important. Yet alcohol law enforcement can be inconsistent, distressing, or even illegal.

-It would appear that the Dirty Bastard folks are being denied their rights to equal protection guaranteed by the U.S. Constitution.
-The ban is also inconsistent with First Amendment free-speech.
+It would appear that the Dirty Bastard folks are being denied their rights to equal protection.
+That is guaranteed by the U.S. Constitution.
+The ban is also inconsistent with First Amendment free-speech right.

-Attempts to control advertising and labels for alcoholic beverages appear to be more restrictive across the country than even those for comic books.
+Over-control of labels for alcohol appear to be more restrictive than those for comic books.
 This may reflect a neo-prohibitionist impulse of many officials in state alcoholic beverage control agencies.10

 X. Seriously Bad Elf Ale Battle

-It would be “really awful” for persons (including adults) under the age of 21 to see the label on “Seriously Bad Elf” seasonal ale, insists the state of Connecticut.
+It would be “really awful” for persons (including adults) under 21 to see the label on “Seriously Bad Elf” seasonal ale.
+So insists the state of Connecticut.
 Does it show the mean-looking elf engaging in a sexual act?
 Does it show him torturing children or small animals?
-No. It shows him with a slingshot shooting Christmas tree ornaments at Santa’s sleigh which is safely high in the sky.
+No. It shows him with a slingshot shooting Christmas tree ornaments at Santa’s sleigh.
+His sleigh is safely high in the sky.

-Although the bitter winter ale is sold in 30 other states, the Connecticut Liquor Control division prohibited the sale of “Seriously Bad Elf” in that state.
-It contended that any image of Santa Claus on a label is illegal and could cause children to want to buy it.
+The bitter winter ale is sold in 30 states.
+But the Connecticut Liquor Control division prohibited the sale of “Seriously Bad Elf” in that state.
+It contended that any image of Santa Claus on a label is illegal.
+It could cause children to want to buy it.
 The beer is sold in specialty and gourmet stores and each “Seriously Bad Elf” is expensive.

 The previous year Liquor Control approved the sale of “Santa’s Butt” beer.
 Did Liquor Control think that children wouldn’t recognize Santa’s rear?
-Presumably the company would have experienced no difficulty had it stuck with its original idea of picturing the elf roasting a reindeer on a spit without any image of Santa.
+Presumably the company would have experienced no difficulty had it stuck with its original idea.
+That was of picturing the elf roasting a reindeer on a spit without any image of Santa.

-The importer of the British product said it would go to court to defend its First Amendment right to free speech as it had successfully done earlier in Ohio, Pennsylvania and Washington.
+The importer of the British product said it would go to court to defend its First Amendment right to free speech.
+It had successfully done so earlier in Ohio, Pennsylvania and Washington.
 Its lawyer said that the state’s prohibition is a violation of the Constitution’s establishment clause.

 In a hearing she cited the Bad Frog vs. New York beer label case as precedent.
 The New York Liquor Authority rejected a Bad Frog beer label that showed a green frog making the middle-finger gesture.
 It argued that children had to be protected from the image.